Rajadurai Foundation: Activities

 Rajadurai Foundation provides awareness education programs in order to develop clean and green environment and to achieve carbon neutral earth.
 He Initiated and inaugurated Green Technology Centre in James Engineering College to motivate professors and students for a global approach to protect the environment from challenges such as acid rain, global warming, ozone depletion, rainforest deterioration, river contamination, sea level rise, accumulation of hazardous wastes, air pollution and over population, assisted SRM Institute of Science and Technology to develop SAE BAJA Formula Race with CO_{2} reduction, also achieved Near Zero Emission and received National Award.

-Rajadurai Foundation actively involves in conducting and supporting sports & cultural activities by Sponsored Anna University Volleyball Match Sports Day Volleyball League in 2018, presented Sponsor for Kanyakumari District Kabaddi team, who participated in Tamil Nadu State Level Kabbadi Tournament – 2019, sponsored RF cricket team participated in S.S.V.
-Boys 4th year Tennis Ball Cricket Tournament-2020 to develop identified talent and boost the morale & confidence of the young and dynamic players.
+Rajadurai Foundation supports sports and cultural activities like volleyball, kabaddi, and cricket, through sponsorships.